0x6e6562/angdem/README.md

 # Licensing

 This is just a demo, so realistically speaking, putting a license on this is a bit irrelevant.
-However, for the avoidance of doubt, this code is published this under the Apache 2 license.
+However, for the avoidance of doubt, this code is published under the Apache 2 license.